- open chords

 Our guitar lesson on Parisienne Walkways can be split up into 3 parts, the big solo, the verse, and the interlude (which is a smaller solo).

-We'll, of course, start out with the initial solo, where we’ll concentrate more on the techniques you’ll need to master to be able to play the song, rather than just learning the notes.
+We will, of course, start out with the initial solo, where we’ll concentrate more on the techniques you’ll need to master to be able to play the song, rather than just learning the notes.
 This will be very advantageous, as these lead guitar techniques are used in loads of other songs as well, so learning to play Parisienne Walkways will be very beneficial if you are into the electric guitar.

 Next, we’ll learn the chords you’ll need to play during the verse.
-These chords are actually arpeggiated by Gary, and will be a great chord changing exercise.
-There is 1 trickier chord in particular, you’ll have to practice changing into it more than the other chords.
+These chords are actually arpeggiated by Gary and will be a great chord-changing exercise.
+There is 1 trickier chord, in particular.
+You’ll have to practice changing into it more than the other chords.

 Finally, we’ll learn the interlude, which is a smaller solo in the key of A minor of course.